 NEW TRAIN: In 2021, the City of Goldsboro and the Kiwanis Club of Goldsboro made the decision to replace the original train with a new one, with the idea of continuing the miniature train tradition for the next 70 years.
 The existing tracks, installed in 2012, will continue in use (updated annually as needed).
 The Swannee River Railroad Company of Lufkin, TX, custom manufactures a replica of the original MTC G-16 train from an appearance standpoint, except with all modern components.
-The seats of the new train will be slightly more comfortable for adults riding the train.
-The LOOK will be the Same.
-The experience will be extended for the next almost 70 years!
-The order was placed in August 2021.
-Delivery is expected (after Covid delays) in May 2022.
+The seats of the new train are slightly more comfortable for adults riding the train.

 Net funds from train operations are used by the Kiwanis Club of Goldsboro for the benefit of children in Wayne County, through organizations like Partnership for Children, Salvation Army, Boys & Girls Clubs of Wayne County and others, in addition to supporting Key Clubs.